 Define the editing environment

 The goal of this feature service is to allow bird enthusiasts to enter bird sightings and all relevant information onto a map.
 Editing through a feature service is accomplished using the feature templates from the map document.
 If you do not create templates, a default template is created per type when you publish the service.
-However, you can also create new templates or modify existing templates to customize the editing experience.
+However, you can also create templates or modify existing templates to customize the editing experience.

 In this example, you want to create templates for this feature service.
 To do this, right-click the feature class, choose Edit features, and choose Organize Feature Templates.
 Under Layers, select the layer and click New Templates.
 The Template wizard appears, where you can create templates.
 Choose to create templates for all the different types of bird sightings.
 Once templates have been created, copy them to create additional templates.

 For this feature service, you want to add an additional template for the rare bird sighting type.
-Rare bird sightings can be birds that are in the area out of season or endangered.
+Rare bird sightings can be for birds that are in the area out of season or endangered.
 To create a copy of a template, select the template you want to copy and click Copy.
 In this case, a copy of the rare bird sighting template is created so that each can be customized to represent the two types of rare bird sightings.
 To customize a template, double-click it in the Organize Feature Template window.
 This brings up the template properties, where you can edit the name of the template as well as the default field values.

 The template for endangered rare bird sightings has the sighting type set to Rare Bird Sighting and the description set to Endangered.
 The template for out-of-season rare bird sightings has the sighting type set to Rare Bird Sighting and the description set to Out of Season.